hoangduytran/blender-manual/manual/render/cycles/render_settings/light_paths.rst

 Transparency
 ============

-The transparent :abbr:`BSDF (Bidirectional Scattering Distribution Function)` shader is given special treatment.
-When a ray passes through it, light passes straight on, as if there was no geometry there.
+The :doc:`/render/shader_nodes/shader/transparent` shader is given special treatment.
+Rays pass straight through it, changing neither direction nor type as if there were no geometry at all.
-The ray type does not change when passing through a transparent BSDF.

-Alpha pass output is also different for the transparent BSDF.
+Alpha pass output is also different for the transparent :abbr:`BSDF (Bidirectional Scattering Distribution Function)`.
 Other transmission BSDFs are considered opaque, because they change the light direction.
 As such they cannot be used for alpha-over compositing, while this is possible with the transparent BSDF.